kiranjagz/no-code-no-problem/README.md

 ```

 ```
-This is just an example application, but imagine it doing anything you want.
-Adding new features is easy too:
+An example application, but it can be anything you want.
+Adding new features has never been easier, just use read gitflow and ignore everything you read after :)

 ```

 ```

-The possibilities are endless.

 ### Building the Application